Super Hornet in the News

 Providing the Technology behind the Hornet’s Air Dominance

-With more than 50 years experience equipping military forces, Raytheon's technology experts know that today's multi-role aircraft require multi-role technology to maintain combat superiority.
+With more than 35 years experience supporting the F/A-18 Hornet, Super Hornet and the E/A-18G Growler, Raytheon's technology experts know that today's multi-role aircraft require multi-role technology to maintain combat superiority.
 From radars and electronic warfare to targeting pods and missiles, today's Super Hornet derives most of its capability and adaptability from a panoply of revolutionary Raytheon technology.